Closing arguments held in Alex Jones' Sandy Hook trial

 The plaintiffs said they have received death and rape threats, mail from conspiracy theorists that included photos of dead children, and had in-person confrontations with hoax believers.
 They sued Jones for defamation, intentional infliction of emotional distress and violating Connecticut’s unfair trade practices law by profiting off the hoax lies.

-The people suing Jones and his company, Free Speech Systems, in the Connecticut case include the relatives of eight massacre victims, as well as an FBI agent who responded to the school.
+The people suing Jones and Free Speech Systems in the Connecticut case include the relatives of eight massacre victims, as well as an FBI agent who responded to the school.

-Mark Barden, whose son Daniel was among the 26 victims, told the jury conspiracy theorists threatened to dig up the boy’s grave to prove the shooting never happened.
+Mark Barden, whose son Daniel was among the 26 victims, testified that conspiracy theorists threatened to dig up the boy’s grave to prove the shooting never happened.

-“This is so sacrosanct and hallowed a place for my family and to hear that people were desecrating it and urinating on it and threatening to dig it up, I don’t know how to articulate to you what that feels like,” Barden told the jury.
-“But that’s where we are.”
+Pattis noted the plaintiffs’ lawyers did not show monetary harm to the families, “no doctor’s bills reports, very few mentions of treatment.”
+He told the jurors that punitive damages are by law limited to attorneys fees and they should not confuse those with compensatory damages, which should be for losses caused by Jones.

+“This is not an action to compensate the folks at Sandy Hook for the loss of their children,” he said.
+“Alex Jones is not (shooter) Adam Lanza.”

-Outside the courthouse and on his web show, he has repeatedly bashed the trial as a “kangaroo court” and an effort to put him out of business.
+Outside the courthouse and on his show, he has repeatedly bashed the trial as a “kangaroo court” and an effort to put him out of business.
 He has cited free speech rights, but he and his lawyer were not allowed to make that argument during the trial because he already had been found liable.
+His show is also broadcast on many radio stations.

-Jones’ lawyer, Norm Pattis, has been trying to limit any damages awarded to the victims’ families and claimed the relatives were exaggerating their claims of being harmed.
+Pattis is trying to limit any damages awarded to the victims’ families and claimed the relatives were exaggerating their claims of being harmed and falsely placing the blame for that harm on Jones.

+“Alex invented fear, Alex invented anger, Alex invented what’s wrong with this world,” Pattis said.
+“Kill Alex and we’ll all live happily ever after.
+Do you believe that for one moment?”

 In a similar trial in Texas in August, a jury ordered Jones to pay nearly $50 million in damages to the parents of one of the children killed in the shooting, because of the hoax lies.
 A third such trial, also in Texas, involving two other parents is expected to begin near the end of the year.